-- Permits together with BLRB, we will communicate with the City early about the project needs for permits.
-By shifting the construction start date, they will be afforded more time to issue the permit. - Material procurement - with our experience in building schools, we know what critical materials to focus on to ensure no delays.
+- Permits together with DOWA-IBI, we will communicate with the City early about the project needs for permits.
+By shifting the construction start date, they will be afforded more time to issue the permit. - Material procurement with our experience in building schools, we know what the critical materials are to focus on to ensure there are no delays to the project. - Surprises hidden in the existing building a thorough building investigation will flush out many or all of these surprises.
+We discussed our plan in section 1a. - A busy market Skanska has a long history of construction in the Portland market and in turn developed strong and loyal relationships with many of the local subcontractors.
+They know our expectations and how to deliver the quality and timely products that our clients expect.
+Because of our strong relationships with the subcontractor market we can ensure we will have strong participation during bidding and construction phases.